Where is my WYSIWYG page builder?

 • Visual content editing suppresses the production of metadata, which is the foundation for omnichannel delivery.
 For example, since Marcus decided to enable voice ordering for their customers, he needed to add several metadata fields like sound effect or voice and tone specification to every product.
 Since that data is ‘invisible’ to the website and WYSIWYG, we can only ask how they would get filled in by the content editors.

 • Inline editing encourages content creators to focus on the visual presentation instead of the structure, semantics, and content itself, which are, again, basic elements of omnichannel content production.
 It’s, therefore, a distraction from content authoring.
 Imagine you’ve just spent 20 minutes editing your paragraph.
-You had to add some extra words because you wanted the text to be aligned with your image gallery and you used some custom styling to emphasize certain words.
+You had to add some extra words because you wanted the text to be aligned with your image gallery, and you used some custom styling to emphasize certain words.
 Later on, you try to reuse that text for your newsletter just to find out that the text is too long and the styling doesn’t match your newsletter design at all.

 • Implementing principles of content re-usability in the visual approach is rather difficult, as the content is usually stored in unstructured blobs, which are very difficult to use on other platforms.